NQF Levels 1-10 | Guide to South Africa’s Qualifications

 • Credit Accumulation and Transfer (CAT) – Learners can collect credits from completed courses or modules and transfer them to other qualifications or institutions.

-• Fast-Tracking – Experienced or high-achieving learners can move through qualifications faster by showing they already have the required skills.
+• Fast-Tracking – Experienced or high-achieving learners can move through qualifications more quickly by demonstrating they already have the required skills.

 Which is the Highest NQF Level?